cornelk/hashmap/README.md

 ## Benchmarks

-The benchmarks are run with Golang 1.7.4 on MacOS and amd64 architecture.
+The benchmarks were run with Golang 1.7.5 on MacOS.

 Reading from the hash map without any concurrent writes, slightly slower than reading from a standard Golang map in a non thread-safe way: